-In other cases, colonial authorities were quick to impede or rubbish petitions of which they disapproved.
-In 1860, Governor Gore Browne of New Zealand dismissed the authenticity of a petition to the Queen from 508 Otaki Māori requesting she remove him from his post.
-Suggesting that the influence of the missionary Octavius Hadfield in drafting the petition fatally undermined its legitimacy, Browne transmitted the documents back to London while pointing to white settlers' petitions of support.
-Real In 1884, King Tāwhiao and Wiremu Te Wheoro, a MP for one of the New Zealand parliament's Māori constituencies, led a high-profile mission to present a petition on land rights and settler abuses to the Queen; the colony's government lobbied, in advance, that Tāwhiao's kingship was not widely recognized and his plea should carry no weight.
-The Colonial Secretary, Lord Derby, granted the king's delegation with an
+In other cases, colonial authorities were quick to impede or discredit petitions of which they disapproved.
+In 1860, Governor Gore Browne of New Zealand dismissed the authenticity of a petition to the queen from 508 Otaki Māori requesting that she remove him from his post.
+Suggesting that the influence of the missionary Octavius Hadfield in drafting the petition fatally undermined its legitimacy, Browne transmitted the documents back to London while pointing to white settlers' petitions of support.88 In 1884, King Tāwhiao and Wiremu Te Wheoro, a member of Parliament for one of the New Zealand Parliament's Māori constituencies, led a high-profile mission to present a petition on land rights and settler abuses to the queen; the colony's government lobbied in advance that Tāwhiao's kingship was not widely recognized and his plea should carry no weight.
+The colonial secretary, Lord Derby, granted the king's delegation an audience but insisted he would not overrule the responsible government of New Zealand and would send the petition back to the colony.89